-MWH reviewed the following studies to ascertain if the electrical interconnections between the project provided security as required by the basis of design and good utility practice: stability studies; load flow and short-circuit studies; and the Churchill Falls-Muskrat Falls transmission link study.
+MWH reviewed the following studies to ascertain if the electrical interconnections between the projects provided security as required by the basis of design and Good Utility Practice (GUP): stability studies; load flow and short-circuit studies; and the Churchill Falls-Muskrat Falls transmission link study.
 In addition, MWH reviewed a set of one-line diagrams to determine that the electrical transmission network is complete.